Career support for postdocs and researchers

 For job openings right here, you can turn to KI's main page for available positions at KI.

-In case you need a proof of your postdoctoral time at KI (for example because you had an external stipend and have no KI employment contract to show to a next employer), fill out the application form for postdoctoral certificate and send it to firstname.lastname@example.org.
+In case you need a proof of your postdoctoral time at KI (for example because you had an external stipend and have no KI employment contract to show to a next employer), fill out the example of the Postdoctoral Certificate_Example.docx (see below), and send it to Head of your Department (and Head of Administration) for it to be signed.